$PD_3$-pairs with compressible boundary: necessary conditions

-The fundamental triple of a $PD_3$-pair satisfies the boundary compatibility and Turaev conditions, and triples with $\pi_1$-injective peripheral system are realizable \cite{Bl}.
+The fundamental triple of a $PD_3$-pair satisfies the boundary compatibility and Turaev conditions, and Bleile's extension of the Realization Theorem asserts that triples with $\pi_1$-injective peripheral system and which satisfy these conditions are realizable by $PD_3$-pairs \cite{Bl}.
 The Algebraic Loop Theorem says nothing of interest in this case.
-However, we shall see that it is the key to a much wider result.
+However, it is the key to a much wider result.
+(In the $\pi_1$-injective case $\nu_{C_*,2}$ is again an isomorphism.
+In general, this is not so.
+As a consequence, we do not yet have a realization theorem for the peripheral system alone.)

 Let $(P,\partial{P})\sharp(Q,\partial{Q})$ and $(P,\partial{P})\natural(Q,\partial{Q})$ be the interior and boundary connected sums of pairs $(P,\partial{P})$ and $(Q,\partial{Q})$, respectively.
 (See \cite{Bl,Wa}.)
 All Betti numbers shall refer to homology with coefficients $\mathbb{F}_2$, and shall be written as $\beta_i(X)$, rather than $\beta_i(X;\mathbb{F}_2)$, for convenience in including the non-orientable case, and for simplicity of notation.
 We shall abbreviate ``cohomological dimension of $\pi$" as ``$c.d.\pi$".